vladthegreen/community/postman-collections/README.md

-This folder contains a set of Postman Collections that exemplify the use of the Bluescape REST and GraphQL APIs
+This folder contains a set of Postman Collections that exemplify the use of the Bluescape REST and GraphQL APIs for the current v3 version of the APIs.

 # Contents of this folder
 File | Description| Comments